leopku/revel/README.md

 # Revel

-A forum inspired by flarum and based on nodejs.
+Revel is an elegant forum or knowledge sharing system base on NodeJS especially VueJS and Parse-Server

-Revel as powered by vue, element-ui and parse-server
+Revel is inspired by flarum

 # Links